PeterVanNostrand/Vaccination-Data-Viz/README.md

 ### 4.1 Scatterplot

-So far I’ve created two proof of concept visualization of this data.
-The first is a simple scatterplot which shows the daily number of vaccinations given.
+The first proof of concept visualization I created for this data is a simple scatterplot which shows the daily number of vaccinations given.
 For this demonstration I have filtered the data to only show the vaccines distributed in the state of Massachusetts.
 This is because the amount of data for every day in every state is too large to reasonably display on a single plot raw.
 In the future I would like to aggregate the data over a set of states to show total doses administered in that region.

 [![image](/img/wk3_scatterplot.png)](https://vizhub.com/PeterVanNostrand/56fccd1bb8924f7e93071a64a7cfd67d)